kaygod/react-websocket-demo/README.md

 - clone this project in local desktop

-- run command `npm install` to install all dependencies
+- run command `yarn install` to install all dependencies

-- run command `npm run start` to startup project
+- run command `yarn dev` to startup project